ForkbombEu/didroom-components/README.md

 <p align="center">
    <img src="https://github.com/ForkbombEu/DIDroom/raw/main/images/DIDroom_logo.png" width="370">
 </p>
-Standard web components with efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser and mobile supporting the Custom Elements v1 spec
+Standard web components with efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser and mobile supporting the Custom Elements v1 spec.

 ---